infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 # PREVENTION OF ABUSE

-## LOGISTICAL REQUIREMENTS FOR CHILD SAFETY
+## LOGISTICAL ARRANGEMENTS FOR CHILD SAFETY
 - The CCI needs to be free from chemical, noise, air, etc., pollution; and
 - Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
-- According to Ethiopian Guidelines:
+- According to Ethiopian[^5] Guidelines:
 	-  **For a small home**
 		 - A self-contained home in a childcare institution shall not have more than three bedrooms for the children and one for the home mother.
 		 - The number of children residing in one bedroom shall not exceed four.